TheDataDen/Seedbox-Ansible/README.md

 > The Create Seedbox Docker stack step may look like it is hanging.
 This is because the docker images need to be downloaded.
 If you are on a slow internet connection, this may take a while.
 >
 > If it hangs on `Gathering Facts` then you most likely entered your password incorrectly.
 Ctrl+C to exit and try again.

-> [!IMPORTANT]
-> If you are running this for the first time, or don't have SELinux installed/enabled, the playbook will trigger a reboot.
-The playbook will automatically start continuing after the reboot.
-To check the status of the run, run the `attach.sh` script.

 ## Configuration